20 Things to Know About the Columbia Icefield Skywalk

 The Icefield Skywalk is a kilometer-long walk that first moves along interactive displays where guests learn about the natural process that formed the Rockies along with the fossils.
 You follow along through an audio guide available in a wide range of languages that should cover most visitors.

-The walk on the glass-bottomed bridge is short but thrilling for many as they peer down on the valley far below.
+The walk on the glass-bottomed bridge is at the end of the pathway, and is short but thrilling for many as they peer down on the valley far below.
 There is no need to worry about safety as these glass panels are literally bulletproof and then some.
 If you’re scared of heights, it may make your heart skip a beat as the view down to the valley floor 918 feet (280 meters) below can be dizzying.

 The bridge is shaped in a large semi-circle that offers 270° views of the sweeping valley.
-Off in the distance, you can see the glaciers far off in the distance that you left at the Discovery Center.
 In the distance, you can see the scale of Mount Athabasca, Andromeda, and glimpses of the Columbia Icefield high above Mt.
 Kitchener.

 While the views are enviable, they are not the jaw-dropping views some might expect.
 We regularly find and experience far better views on the free hikes in the Canadian Rockies, like the Parker Ridge hike (photo above).
 A nice feature of the Icefield Skywalk is its wheelchair accessibility; handicapped users can get the same thrilling views.
 The only other area where it’s possible to do this is at the Banff Gondola, managed by the same company, so we applaud them for making natural beauty more accessible to all.